Tutorial

 The goals of this methodology:

-Watch out for unwanted outcomes, avoid uncertain results.
+Watch out for unwanted outcomes, avoid uncertain results.scaling project and team

 Do not let your project fall into chaos where the only solution is to start over.